Men Could Be Hysterical, Too

 In agriculture over the years, carbon disulfide has been widely used to kill gophers and fumigate grains.
 No rayon is made in the U.S. currently, but cellophane (based in Tecumseh, Kansas, owned by Innovia), sponges, and sausage casings are.
 “Skinless” weenies are made by pushing meat into a tube of viscose rayon and then, after it hardens, peeling back the rayon.

 Whether rayon or viscose, cellophane or sponges, products made with carbon disulfide can be an example of what health advocates call greenwashing.
 Cellulose is indeed a renewable and non-toxic material, and cellulose products are often positioned as green alternatives to petroleum-based or nylon products.
-“That's fairly disingenuous, to put it mildly, if a product was made using toxic chemicals,” said Blanc.
+“That's fairly disingenuous, to put it mildly—if a product was made using toxic chemicals,” said Blanc.
 “That makes the final product safe, but it doesn't mean it’s green.”

-The process is not just a threat to factory workers, but more subtly as an element of air pollution.
+The process poses more than a threat to factory workers, but more subtly as an element of air pollution.
 A 2016 EPA report said that carbon disulfide levels in the air are 50 percent higher in urban areas than rural areas.
 The United States’ federal standards for carbon disulfide are “among the worst in the world—the most non-protective,” said Blanc.
 “Worse than China and Europe, comparable to India.”

 States do have the authority to implement tougher standards, but only one routinely has: California.
 It follows the recommendations of the CDC; Blanc estimates these to be 20 times more protective than the federal standard (which chemical industry lobbyists have fought to maintain).